Busken Huet, Conrad

 CAUSE OF DEATH broken artery

-GRAVE LOCATION Paris: Cimetière du Montparnasse, 3 Boulevard Edgar Quinet (division 17, 2e ligne, sud)
+GRAVE LOCATION Paris: Cimetière du Montparnasse, 3 Boulevard Edgar Quinet (division 17, ligne 02, sud)

 Conrad Busken Huet studied in Geneva en Lausanne and entered the church in Haarlem as a pastor in 1851.
 In 1859 he married the teacher Anna Dorothée van der Tholl and in 1860 they had a son, Gideon.
 In 1863 he resigned from the church and attempted a career as a journalist.
-He left for Java (East Indies) in 1868 to edit a newspaper.
+He left for Java (Dutch East Indies) in 1868 to edit a newspaper.
 In 1872 his first volume of "Literary Fantasies" made him famous.
 It contained pieces of literary ctiticism.
-During his period on Java he wrote his only novel, "Lidewyde".
+During time on Java he wrote his only novel, "Lidewyde".

 After his return for Java he settled in Paris where he lived for the rest of his life.
-His wrote for several newspapers and magazins, among them the Dutch literary magazine "De Gids".
+His wrote for several newspapers and magazines, including the Dutch literary magazine "De Gids".
 His brilliant style of writing strongly contrasted with the stiff literary life in the Netherlands.

 After he died in 1886 he was buried at the Montparnasse Cemetery in Paris.
 Anne Busken Huet was buried beside him in 1898.
 His long neglected grave was restored in 1995 by Luc Ingels.